sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 - Sprint 3:

-  - Add a `office_number` column to the manager table as an integer
+  - Add a phone number (in addition to the existing office number) column to the manager table as an integer
   - Change the phone number column to a string
   - Rename the phone number column to "cell phone number" in the managers table
   - Remove the downloads column from the song table as an integer